 Casino nights are popular events to raise money for your cause.
 Have them register for a donation fee and exchange with “funny” money and award prizes for those with the biggest wins of the night.
 Offer a way to donate money to your online peer-to-peer event, and consider incentivizing donors with chips or “funny money” after they give.

 How to Do It: You can approach this the same way you promote a holiday party.
-If you use tools like text giving for your peer-to-peer event, participants can encourage their attending friends and family to donate and get more chips just by texting the participant’s unique keyword to your number.
+If you use tools like text fundraising for your peer-to-peer event, participants can encourage their attending friends and family to donate and get more chips just by texting the participant’s unique keyword to your number.

 9. Creative challenges

 Grow beards, take a polar plunge, or race rubber duckies in a pond!
 Be really creative and fun with it and share, share and share on social media to get attention for your event.
 Coming up with a creative challenge can help you get more attention during your event – lots of people do fun runs or 5ks, so an unusual challenge will help you stand out!